corrode/corrode.github.io/content/blog/hardening-rust/index.md

 ```

 And **even if** you did not explicitly configure this, catastrophic panics like stack overflows and out-of-memory errors **always abort the process**.
 That's because unwinding in these situations is unsafe and can lead to undefined behavior.

+In practice, this shows up in two places:

 - Panics that would unwind across an extern "C" boundary are defined to abort instead of unwinding, because [letting unwinding cross that boundary is undefined behavior](https://doc.rust-lang.org/nomicon/ffi.html#panic-can-be-stopped-at-an-abi-boundary).
 - And if a `malloc` fails, [it aborts the process](https://news.ycombinator.com/item?id=11369457).
 If that's a problem, you need to proactively check for allocation sizes before allocating or avoid heap allocations altogether.